0x3f8/OrchestrateToMongo/README.md

 The script operates as follows

-1 Connect to Orchestrate
+1. Connect to Orchestrate
-2 Connect to MongoDB
+2. Connect to MongoDB
-3 Authenticate to the specific MongoDB Database
+3. Authenticate to the specific MongoDB Database
+4. Iterate through each collection and
+- Create the collection if needed
+- Perform an update using the unique ID
+- If the record doesn't exist, one will be created